angeliki-tzanou/cloud_db_mgmt_pooling_migrations/Description.md

 - First logged into the platform (this case Azure or GCP)
 - Then navigated to the MySQL databases tab and created an instance
   - We chose all the options that would minimize the cost per day
-  - Also ensured that within those options, in the Networking tab we added the IP address of 0.0.0.0/0 to ensure that its public to all for the purpose of this assignment
+  - Also ensured that within those options, in the Networking tab, we added the IP address of 0.0.0.0/0 to ensure that it is public to all for the purpose of this assignment
 - After deploying both MySQLs within both platforms we ensured that the appropriate pool size and timeout settings fit the requirements.
 ### Database Schema:
 - Opening the environment we chose to work on (in this case Google Cloud Shell) we cloned the repo we wanted to store all the information in.